gavinb/rust-tiff/README.md

 Building
 --------

-Currently, `make` is used to perform a simple build.
-Hopefully the new `rustpkg` support will soon be ready, and this project will be converted once practicable.
+This package is available as a crate on the new [crates.io](http://crates.io) repository.
+To use this package, simply add the following line to your `[dependencies]` section in `Cargo.toml`:

+    rust-tiff = "0.0.5"

 Acknowledgements
 ----------------